grnet/synnefo/docs/admin-guide.rst

 should fetch all the required packages and get you up 'n going with archipelago

-Bare in mind, that custom librados is required, which is provided in the apt repo of grnet.
+Bare in mind, that custom librados is required, which is provided in the apt repo of GRNet.

-Librados is a dependency of archipelago, even if you do not intend to use archipelago over RADOS
+For now, librados is a dependency of archipelago, even if you do not intend to use archipelago over RADOS.

 Configuration
 -------------